The 5 most common rock climbing injuries and how to avoid them

 Rock climbing is a rigorous test of your full mental and physical capabilities.
-If you’re a regular climber, thoughts like ‘This is so tough’, ‘I can’t do this’, or ‘What if I don’t make it?’ have no doubt crept into your head.
+If you’re a regular climber, thoughts like ‘this is so tough’, ‘I can’t do this’, or ‘What if I don’t make it?’ have no doubt crept into your head.

 1. Finger pulley injuries